-- A) If appropriate, first give a short basic answer to the question like "yes" or "left" or "c)" (for multiple choice) or "increases", or "that's not possible" etc. - B) Then give an explanation Using Fundamental Principles or Definitions.
-(UFPD)
+- A) If appropriate, first give a short basic answer to the question like "yes" or "left" or "c)" (for multiple choice) or "increases", or "that's not possible" etc. - B) Then give an explanation using one or more Fundamental Principles of Physics (FPPs) or Human-made Definitions (HDs)

-In answering a question, start from fundamental principles or definitions and then make a logical argument to complete the explanation.
+In answering a question, try to start from FPPs or HDs and then make a logical argument to complete the explanation.
+This is not easy to do.
+Many people can answer a question and actually NOT understand the reasoning behind their own answers.
 Sometimes a question can be answered by using a proof by contradiction.
 Students often do not receive credit for Conceptual Questions because they fail to give a logical argument... instead they just given an answer that could be interpreted as a guess.